 - If you are 20 and over and on a low income, then you may be eligible for help from the 19+ Bursary.

 If you would like more information about help with childcare costs contact the Advice Shop on 01603 773773 or email@example.com

 Please note that studying full-time can affect your benefit.

-If you receive Jobseeker's Allowance then you would only be able to study on a part-time course (16 or less hours per week).
 The regulations governing students and benefits are complicated, so please check with the Finance Advisers in the Advice Shop if you'd like further information or contact Job Centre Plus.

 If you are under 20 and a Further Education student studying over 12 hours per week your parents may be able to claim Child Benefit, Child Tax Credit or the child element of Universal Credit.

 The Advice Shop has a list of educational charities in Norfolk.

 For more information about travel passes please visit our Student Travel Offers page.

 Discounted First Bus passes are available to all college students and staff and can be used during term and vacation periods.